NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

         * miRNA-Seq - 177 aliquots
         * RNA-Seq - 78 aliquots
         * RNA-Seq - Addition of STAR-Fusion data to existing aliquots
+    * HCMI-CMDC
-    * HCMI-CMDC - Slide images for released cases
+        * Slide images for released cases
+        * Updated clinical supplements
+    * TCGA-GBM
+        * miRNA-Seq - 8 aliquots
-    * TCGA-GBM - miRNA-Seq
+        * RNA-Seq - 1 aliquot

 A complete list of files included in the GDC Data Portal can be found below: